juanllave/markdown-cv/failure.md

 #### Job Searcher
 Multide of Places, Calgary, AB
 - Sent 50+ unsuccessful job applications to employers
-- Mastered the art of the feeling rejected and empty
+- Mastered the art of feeling rejected and empty
 - Gained perspective on the importance of building specific resumes
 - Broadened my professional network in a new city